 - Provide an intellectual foundation which will act as a basis for further education and which will generate an awareness and appreciation of the economic, political, historical, social and cultural aspects of the society in which the DF function

 - Cultivate a capacity for critical thinking as a decision-maker and problem-solver

-- Endow students with the primary knowledge and skills essential for Light Infantry Platoon Commanders in the DF
+- Endow students with the primary knowledge and skills essential for Light Infantry Platoon Commanders in the Army

 - Promote esprit de corps in the DF, its traditions and associations.